 The purpose of the Council is to provide for the exchange of information on the status, protection, and management of riparian systems in Arizona.
-Any person or organization interested in the management, protection, or scientific study of riparian systems, or some related phase of riparian conservation is eligible for membership.
+Any person or organization interested in the conservation, restoration, or scientific study of riparian systems is eligible for membership.

-The Arizona Riparian Council conducts an annual technical meeting to present results of scientific research on riparian areas.
-Check here for future date, time and location.
+The Arizona Riparian Council conducts an annual technical meeting to present results of scientific research on riparian areas, and a more informal fall campout to discuss topical issues.
 The Council also has a newsletter three times a year and fact sheets, published with the support of the Global Institute of Sustainability.